suhankins/detta.dev/src/pages/blog/daily-raid.md

 Giving player who has the mod gold is easy - just call a function to give gold.
 RAID WW2 mods have complete control over the source code, so it's trivial to do anything on the side of a player who has the mod.
 When it comes to other players, I'm limited by the commands that they can listen to.

-My first idea was messing with Mission Rewards system, but the system itself is very messy and is entirely controlled on player's side, so I can't do anything about it for the un-modded players.
+My first idea was messing with Mission Rewards system, but the system itself is very messy and is entirely controlled on client side, so I can't do anything about it for the un-modded players.

 Then I realized something: in the levels you sometimes find small golden items, like watches and vases, and if you pick up enough of them, you get a gold bar.
 And even better, host controls placement of these small items, so they can just tell everyone "hey, there's a new golden item" and then immediately pick it up to give everyone some gold.
 ![](./daily-raid/_414740_20241003225513_1.png)